Ricardosgeral/relier/README.md

  This also implies writing two rules in file *99-local.rules*.
 - Combined Restart / Shutdown Button for Raspberry Pi (using a [*systemd service*](https://wiki.debian.org/systemd)) more info see [shutdown_button](https://github.com/scruss/shutdown_button):
    + *Reboot*: hold the button more than 3 seconds but less than 7 seconds.
+The red LED blinks fast 10x and then the RPi reboots.
    + *Shutdown*: hold the button more than 7 seconds.
+Before shutdown, the red LED first blinks 5x.
    Note, that the Raspberry Pi is still powered.
  You still need to unplug the micro USB cable, to power off the server.
  To restart the server after a shutdown, just power up the server again.
 - Detection of the local *IP address* of the server (if connected to the internet).